 I remember how overwhelming it was when I first began cloth diapering.
 There were so many choices (and SO many more now!) and I had no idea where to start.

-The one thing I did know was disposable diapers are gross and I needed something else.
+The one thing I did know was disposable diapers are gross (I thought so anyway) and I needed something else.
 I refused to compromise my child’s health any more (the gel crystals all over his private areas was the stick that broke the camel’s back!).